f-E-T/laravel-cookie-consent/README.md

 ];
 ```

-The configuration consists of three keys: `enable`, `routes` and `config`.
+The configuration consists of four keys: `enable`, `routes`, `paths` and `config`.
 The `config` value is an array representation of the [Configuration](https://cookieconsent.orestbida.com/reference/configuration-reference.html) object and is passed to the [CookieConsent](https://github.com/orestbida/cookieconsent) package as JSON.
 Feel free to configure the package as you like.

 ## POST Route
 The [Callback/Events](https://cookieconsent.orestbida.com/advanced/callbacks-events.html) are not directly configurable.
 Instead you can define a `routes.post` which corresponds to an existing route name which is then called via POST request when the events `onFirstConsent` or `onChange` are triggered.